 It’s often recommended to keep around 1-2 months of living expenses in your checking account.

-If you have a steady income that’s regularly deposited into your account, then keeping 1 month or even less may be a better option.
+If you have a steady income that’s regularly deposited into your account, then keeping one month of living expenses or even less may be a better option.

 - You’re less likely to pull money out of savings and investment accounts.
-If you don’t keep enough in checking to cover basic expenses, you’ll end up draining your savings accounts or worse, your retirement accounts.
+If you don’t keep enough in checking to cover necessary expenses, you’ll end up draining your savings accounts or, worse, your retirement accounts.

 Here’s why you shouldn’t keep too much cash in your checking account:

 - You don’t earn any interest on your excess cash.
 Some banks pay interest on checking accounts, but even then, it’s not enough.
 Put every cent of your extra money to work.

 High yield online savings accounts are the best alternative.
 If you don’t need the money for a while, then investment accounts are even better.